Hraesvel/discuits_api/README.md

 # Discuits API
 prototype for a music album collection and inventory system.

+# Usage:

+This is a toy project, ment for learning and not in away gear at the moment for distrbution.

+currenly this project is gear to use [ArangoDB](https://www.arangodb.com/download-major/) as the database.

 ## Licenses
 Licensed under either of
 - Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)